wo-ist-markt/wo-ist-markt.github.io/CONTRIBUTING.md

   under a blank line in the description part.
 See [Git Commit Messages][git-commit-messages].
 * Check for **lint** errors.
 * Create and run **tests**.

+## Deployment

+The website is hosted on [Netlify](https://netlify.com).

+When you create a new pull request Netlify will automatically create a preview branch for you.

+After you created your pull request and GitHub has run all the test you can click `Show all checks` on the pull request page and than choose `details` in the Netlify section.
+This can be seen in the following screenshot.

+![All checks have passed][all-checks-have-passed-section]

+This will lead you to a deployed version that includes your changes so that you interact with the actual (preview) website to see if everything works as expected.

 ## How to use Git